 Erica Reed, FBI agent and protagonist, is down on her luck big time.
 Not only has her baby brother been kidnapped, but her special power is also spiralling out of control.
 Could the two be related?
-Welcome to Cognition, a gritty point and click mystery.
+Welcome to Cognition, a gritty point-and-click mystery.

 Being an FBI agent can be a rough gig for so many reasons and the worst cases are definitely those that involve one or more family members.
 Were it up to Erica, the person holding Scott hostage would likely pay the ultimate price, but fortunately – for the kidnapper that is – she has to play by the rules.
 Doesn’t mean she’s going to though… remaining calm and rational can be hard when the stakes are this high.

 While the first part of episodic video games often acts as an introduction to the world and its inhabitants, slowly building the suspense, The Hangman cuts to the chase immediately.
 No silly ‘pre-game’ tutorial to teach you the ropes or any of that stuff.
 Instead, you’ll learn as you go along, by way of tutorial messages and hints, both of which can be turned off should you so desire.
 I’d say turn the hints off, but leave the tutorial on.

 The controls aren’t overly complex and the user interface is easy to use, but the game is certainly difficult enough as is, without also having you figure each new mechanic out on your own.
 See, Erica possesses the ability to see into the past… glimpses of what once was, simply by touching something.
 This is where Cognition sets itself apart from other genre entries.

 Chances are that such an uncanny ability has likely helped her solve many cases during her time with the Boston FBI, but following [spoilers deleted], its use suddenly triggers a massive headache.
 Considering how incredibly helpful this ability is, headache or not, it can be tempting to use it all the time.
 The game won’t let you do that though, and my thanks to its creator – Phoenix Online Studios – for that.